 The Leeds International Piano Competition selects more pianists than planned for First Round of 2018 Competition because of ‘extraordinarily high quality of applicants’

-Sixty-eight pianists, aged between 20 and 29 and representing 28 countries, chosen to compete in the first ever international First Round, taking place in Berlin, Singapore and New York
+Sixty-eight pianists, aged between 20 and 29 and representing 27 countries and territories, chosen to compete in the first ever international First Round, taking place in Berlin, Singapore and New York

 International First Round: Berlin, Singapore, New York, 3-12 April 2018